It's International Women's Day

 Today's International Women's Day, an excuse to ring up the special women in your life, and tell them how great they are - or even better, mix them a cocktail and propose a toast to influential women round the world.

 First celebrated on this day in 1914, International Women's Day is now an excuse for a holiday in nations from Zambia to Afghanistan.
 Yes, Afghanistan.
 Here in Blighty, no one gets the day off work (in Russia, China, Vietnam, Ukraine, Uganda Madagascar and Nepal, women do).
-But the country will play host to hundreds of events, from coffee mornings to empowering workshops.

 In Portugal, women-only dinner parties are customary, whist in Montevideo, a group of female drummers - La Melaza - perform on the main street in the city.
 In Italy, the men are more participatory in helping women celebrate, by presenting them with yellow mimosas.